rhysperry111/LTE-Cell-Scanner/README.md

 ### OpenCL
 OpenCL drivers of different vendors move a lot during years.
 This part might be obsolete.

-Install the OpenCL Driver in your system (Check Intel/AMD/Nvidia website), and make sure cmake (cmake/Modules/FindOPENCL.cmake) could find them.
+Install the OpenCL Driver in your system (check Intel/AMD/Nvidia website), and make sure cmake (cmake/Modules/FindOPENCL.cmake) could find them.
 Otherwise the OpenCL speedup won't take effect.

 Before run, kernel files (src/*.cl) should be put IN THE SAME DIRECTORY AS executable program (CellSearch/LTE-Tracker) or in $PATH.
 Because they need to be compiled and executed by OpenCL runtime after program launch.